ppetrovtv/pine_script_docs/source/Pine_Compilation_Errors.rst

 Mismatched input <...> expect <???>
 -----------------------------------

-Same as “no viable alternative”, but it is known what should be at that place.
+Same as "no viable alternative", but it is known what should be at that place.

 Example: